imgmaterial/LDMXML/README.md

 # LDMXML
 This project was a Machine Learning project for my Master Thesis, the goal of which was to use Artificial Neural Networks (ANNs) to classify events from the Light Dark Matter eXperiment depending on the number of electrons in each event.

 The project uses simulated data generated via the the LDMX software (https://github.com/LDMX-Software/ldmx-sw).
 The data is produced in a series of ROOT files and so Uproot is necessary for dealing with the data.
 The project is built in python 3.10 and is built with Tensorflow and Keras as well as PyTorch Geometric.
+The data used in this project was generated as a series of ROOT files with 10000 events in each and the data extraction can be seen in DataExtractor.py.

 Four different types of ANNs were trained for this task: A convolutional neural network (CNN), recurrent neural network (RNN), graph neural network (GNN), and a combined CNN and RNN neural network.
 The CNN, RNN, and combination networks were built using Tensorflow while the GNN were built using PyTorch Geometric.